The University of Alabama in Huntsville and NASA Marshall Space Flight Center offer Heliophysics Summer Research Opportunity for UAH Undergraduates

-Applications for the 2014 Summer Program is now closed.
+Applications for the 2014 Summer Program are now closed.

 The 2014 program will run from May 27 - August 1, 2014.
 Students must be available for the entire 10 weeks in order to participate in the program.

 Students will be provided a $4000 stipend for the summer.
-Additionally, a travel allowance, housing on UAHuntsville campus (shared rooms), and a meal card will be provided.
+Additionally, a travel allowance, housing on the UAH campus (shared rooms), and a meal card will be provided.

 Applicants should be full-time, undergraduate students with a GPA of 2.5 or better and majoring in science, technology, engineering, or mathematic (STEM) fields.
 Students must be US citizens or green card holders in order to be considered for this program.
 Rising sophomores, women and minorities are encouraged to apply.